 We do not believe that inflation has had a material adverse effect on our revenues or results of operations.
-However, public demand for activities, including cruises, is influenced by general economic conditions, including inflation, global health epidemics/pandemics and customer preferences.
-Periods of economic softness could have a material adverse effect on the cruise industry and hospitality industry upon which we are dependent.
-Such a slowdown could adversely affect our results of operations and financial condition.
-The COVID-19 pandemic substantially negatively impacted our business, operations, results of operations and financial condition in 2022 and 2021.
-Recurrence of the more severe aspects of the recent adverse economic conditions, increases in inflation rates and interest rates, as well as periods of fuel price increases, could have a material adverse effect on our business, results of operations and financial condition during the period of such recurrence.
+However, public demand for activities, including cruises, is influenced by general economic conditions, including inflation, global concerns regarding health, and customer preferences.
+Periods of economic softness could have a material adverse effect on the cruise industry and hospitality industry upon which we are dependent and could adversely affect our results of operations and financial condition.
+Severe adverse economic conditions, increases in inflation rates and interest rates, as well as periods of fuel price increases, could have a material adverse effect on our business, results of operations and financial condition.